 Many people who want to start renting out a spare room look forward to pocketing the extra cash because it doesn’t have to go through taxes.
 This, unfortunately, isn’t true.

 While you can deduct certain expenses, such as repainting a room, you have to report and pay taxes on the income you make through your rental.
 However, you can’t deduct more than you make, and if you do your taxes incorrectly, you’ll pay legal fees to the IRS.
-Because of this, it might be beneficial to talk to a tax attorney before listing your room and afterward to ensure there’s no accidental misconduct the next time you file.
+Because of this, make sure you understand how investment property taxes work.
+It might be beneficial to talk to a tax attorney before listing your room and afterward to ensure there’s no accidental misconduct the next time you file.

 Issues With the Law